 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.
-FOUNDATION YEAR DEGREES If you need extra support before starting an undergraduate degree, we offer a BSc Accounting with Foundation Year degree, which provides an extra year of supported study.
+FOUNDATION YEAR DEGREES Our 'with Foundation Year' route is designed to give you extra support as it provides you with an additional year (full-time) or two years (part-time) of supported study.
 This is an ideal route if you are returning to study after a gap, or if you have not previously studied this subject, or if you did not achieve the grades you need for a place on this degree.
-Once you successfully complete the Foundation Year, you will automatically advance onto the main degree.
+Once you successfully complete your Foundation Year studies, you will automatically advance onto the main degree.

 Additional entry requirements

 Applicants who do not have grade C or grade 4 GCSE-level English and mathematics may be required to carry out a skills audit at a selection evening, which comprises English and mathematics.
 This audit assesses an applicant’s potential to cope with, and benefit from, a particular programme of study.